AbdullahNana/Kick-Starter/README.md

 ## Development pods

 - Logic for certain functionalities has been extracted into a framework.
 The development pod used can be found here: https://github.com/AbdullahNanaDVT/KickStarterFramework.git
+- Please run 'pod install' after cloning the project in order to download the dependencies from the framework.